wtennant/rvf_vaccine/README.md

 In order to run this example, your system requires a method for compiling `C++` code.
 Here, we used the gcc version 13.1.0 executed on Windows 11.
 The environment also requires a compiled library of GNU Scientific Library (GSL).
 The version used in this code is GSL 2.7.

 #### Execution
-- Prior to compilation, the number of CPU threads used to execute the code may be changed by modifying 'RVF_NTHREADS' definition in the 'config.h' file (line 33).
+- Prior to compilation, the number of CPU threads used to execute the code may be changed by modifying `RVF_NTHREADS` definition in the `config.h` file.
 The default number of threads is 1.
 - Set the working directory to `example/1A_optimisation`.
 - Compile all .cpp files in the `example/1A_optimisation` folder using
 ```cpp